d12frosted/elpa-mirror/nongnu/gptel-readme.txt

 - The model has to be running on an accessible address (or localhost)
 - Define a gptel-backend with `gptel-make-ollama' or `gptel-make-gpt4all', which see.
+- Llama.cpp or Llamafiles: Define a gptel-backend with `gptel-make-openai',

 Consult the package README for examples and more help with configuring backends.